Novel Gravastar Solutions: Investigating Stability, Energy, and Entropy in the Presence of Cloud of Strings and Quintessence: Introduction

 Gravastars exhibit a distinctive structure characterized by three distinct zones.
 The internal region ($r\geq 0, r< r_{1}$) consists of an isotropic de Sitter core governed by the equation of state (EoS) $\rho=-p$.
 The external zone ($r> r_{2}$) corresponds to the vacuum and is described by the Schwarzschild geometry, with an EoS of $p=\rho=0$.
 Separating these internal and external regions is a thin shell ($r_{1}<r< r_{2}$) of stiff matter having EoS $\rho=p$, where $r_{1}$ and $r_{2}$ depict the internal and external radii of gravastar.
 After the proposal of Mazur and Mottola, enormous discussion has been done on gravastar.
 Visser and Wiltshire \cite{3} analyzed the stable structure of gravastars and examined that distinct EoSs yield the dynamically stable configuration of gravastars.
 Carter \cite{4} presented novel exact gravastar solutions and observed the impact of EoS on different zones of gravastar geometry.
 Bili\'{c} et al. \cite{5} obtained the gravastars solutions by considering the Born-Infeld phantom instead of de Sitter spacetime and observed that at the center of stars, their findings can manifest the dark compact configurations.

 The role of energy limits within the gravastar shell and its stability were investigated by Horvat and Ilijic \cite {6} using radial perturbations and the sound speed on the shell.
 Various researchers \cite{7}-\cite{12} have explored the internal structure of the gravastar using different equations of state.
 Lobo and Arellano \cite{13} built several gravastar models that incorporated nonlinear electrodynamics and discussed specific characteristics of their models.
 Horvat et al. \cite{14} extended the concept of gravastar by introducing an electric field and examined the stability of both the internal and external regions.
 In a similar vein, Turimov et al. \cite{15} studied the effects of a magnetic field on the gravastar geometry and obtained precise solutions for a slowly rotating gravastar.
-The stability of thin-shell gravastars developed from inner nonsingular de Sitter manifold and outer charged noncommutative black hole solution by using Visser's cut and paste approach is discussed in \cite{15q}.
+The stability of thin-shell gravastars developed from inner nonsingular de Sitter manifold and outer charged noncommutative black hole solution by using Visser's cut and paste approach is discussed in \cite{15q}. {The stability of gravastars solution with quintessence field is explored in \cite{tt3} by using exact black hole solution surrounded by quintessence field.
+Also, the stability of thin-shell gravastars by using regular black holes through linearized radial perturbation is discussed in \cite{tt4}-\cite{tt5}}.